sphinx-doc/sphinx/doc/theming.rst

   - **headfont** (CSS font-family): Font for headings.

 * **sphinxdoc** -- The theme used for this documentation.
 It features a sidebar on the right side.
-There are currently no options beyond *nosidebar*.
+There are currently no options beyond *nosidebar* and *sidebarwidth*.

 * **scrolls** -- A more lightweight theme, based on `the Jinja documentation
   <http://jinja.pocoo.org/>`_.
 The following color options are available: